BioforestChain/dweb_browser-docs/src/en/plaoc/plugin/safe-area/set-state-by-key.md

   - Plugin
 tag:
   - SafeAreaPlugin
   - setStateByKey
 ---

-set the value of a property
+Set the value of a state property

 ```js
 SafeAreaPlugin.setStateByKey(key, value)
 ```

-## parameters
+## Parameters

   - key

-    String, the name of the state property to be set The list of valid attributes includes: `[overlay]`
+    String, the name of the state property to set
+    Valid properties include: `[overlay]`

   - value

-    The value of the state property that needs to be set;
+    The value to set for the state property;
-    The legal attribute value range refers to the value of [SafeAreaPlugin.state](./index.md) attribute;
+    Valid values range refer to [SafeAreaPlugin.state](./index.md) property value;

-## return value
+## Return Value

-  A Promise object that resolves to null;
+  - A Promise object that resolves to null

 ## Example
 ```js